Trichogramma: T. carverae

 Light brown apple moth is common throughout Australia and is polyphagous on more than 80 native and introduced species.
 The larvae cause the most damage, especially to grape berries, as their feeding provides sites for bunch rot to occur.
 Losses in the crops can amount up to $2000/ha in one season.
 It is very predominant in areas such as the Yarra Valley.
 Insecticide use is not a choice method for most growers, who prefer a more natural means of controlling pests.
 As a result, Trichogramma wasps were considered a good candidate for biological control, even more so as the moth larvae are difficult to control with insecticide.
-Moreover, light brown apple moths are relatively vulnerable to egg parasitism, with their eggs being laid in masses of 20–50 on the upper surfaces of basal leaves in grapevines.
+Moreover, light brown apple moths are relatively vulnerable to egg parasitism, with their eggs being laid in masses of 20 to 50 on the upper surfaces of basal leaves in grapevines.